Michaelangel007/fuck_you_keurig_2.0/README.md

 1. Use one official Keurig "authorized" K-cup.
 Keep it from becoming damaged.
 2. Turn it upside down.
 3. Make a "shim" with a [X-ACTO hobby knife](https://www.google.com/search?q=X-Acto+hobby+knife&tbm=isch) by cutting off everything "above" the plastic O-ring.
+You might also want to keep a "small lip" so it stays in place.
 4. Cut a hole/square in the middle.

 Since a picture is worth a thousand words (when you are trying to waste space) ...